corporate governance statement

 5. Maintain the Board as a well-functioning, balanced team led by the Chair

 Victoria’s Board comprises the Executive Chairman, Geoff Wilding, and two other Executive Directors and 3 Non-executive Directors, including a Senior Independent Non-executive Director.

 All of the Directors are subject to election by shareholders at the first Annual General Meeting following their appointment to the Board.
 In accordance with the Company’s Articles of Association Directors are required to seek re-election at least once every three years.

 The Board of Directors’ biographies are set out here

 The Board is responsible to the shareholders for the proper management of the Group and meetings are held on a regular basis to set the overall direction and strategy of the Group, to review operational and financial performance and to discuss acquisition prospects.
-The Board intends to disclose details of the number of board meetings held and attendance in the 2019 Annual Report.
 The Board is provided with key information in a timely manner to enable a proper assessment of all matters requiring a decision or insight.
 All key operational and investment decisions are subject to Board approval.